Russellville Recreation and Parks - City Parks

 3405 North Arkansas Avenue - take a Virtual Tour

 Located adjacent to Pleasant View Park, Shiloh Park has two lighted softball fields, three open field play areas, a sand volleyball court, two tennis courts that also serve as pickle ball courts and a basketball court, two boat ramps (one improved, one unimproved), seven picnic tables, a concession stand with handicapped accessible restroom and a meeting room, storage building, restrooms, and a new composite play structure that is fenced and lighted for security and safety.
-The Boys and Girls Club fall youth flag football league and summer youth softball leagues, A.T.U. college intramural softball leagues, the church and City adult softball leagues all have utilize Shiloh Park for their games.
+The Boys and Girls Club fall youth flag football league and summer youth softball leagues, the church and City adult softball leagues all have utilize Shiloh Park for their games.
 The park has a lighted pavilion that seats 50 to 60 people.
 The pavilion includes picnic tables, a group barbeque grill and electric outlets.
 The park borders Lake Dardanelle which provides fishing access in numerous areas.
 The River Valley Radio Control Flying Club and the River Valley Radio Control Car Club use an area in Shiloh Park for flying radio controlled airplanes and operating radio controlled cars.

 1967 – 2.03 Acres